- In New Jersey, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 Qualifying for Medicaid LTSS with income above the eligibility limit in New Jersey

 Even though it has been placed in the Miller Trust, nursing home enrollees still have to pay almost all of this income toward their care.
-However, some HCBS enrollees in New Jersey can keep a significant personal needs allowance (up to $2,349 a month in 2020) to pay for living and health related expenses.
+But HCBS enrollees are allowed to keep up to $2,349 a month as a personal needs allowance to pay for living expenses.

 Eligibility rules for Medicaid LTSS programs differ from other Medicaid benefits when only one spouse is applying.
 When this occurs, only the applying spouse’s income is counted.
 (Normally with Medicaid benefits, the income of both spouses is counted – regardless of who is applying.)

-Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income (along with housing and resource allowances).
-These rules only apply when one spouse receives Medicaid coverage for nursing home care or HCBS, and the other spouse isn’t enrolled in any Medicaid benefits.
+Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income.
+These rules only apply when one spouse receives Medicaid long-term care benefits, and the other spouse doesn’t have Medicaid.

 In New Jersey in 2020, these spousal impoverishment rules allow community spouses to keep: